 - Look for inspirational recovery stories.
 Network with others who’ve successfully given up gambling.
 After all, you are not the first person to be going through this process.
 Search for betting addiction stories on Google and YouTube.

 - Find alternative ways of coping with stress.
 Exercise, eat healthily, reduce your caffeine intake, write things down, spend time with family and friends, laugh, pray, cuddle, play with a pet, listen to baroque music, read a book, take a walk in the park etc. All these are proven ways to reduce stress.
 Find what works best for you.

 - Build a busy schedule.
 Live your life one day at a time.
 Focus on what you can do today.
 This can be a perfect time to revive old hobbies and start new ones.
 Don’t be afraid to try something completely new, and remember to set new goals and tasks each day.
 Do whatever you can to stay busy – This will soothe the withdrawal symptoms.

 - Start a journal.
 Write down how you feel, what new experiences you've had, and how grateful you are about this and that.
 This will help you understand what you've achieved and, at the same time, keep you going.
 Writing gives you the means to gather your bearings and supports recovery from addiction.
 Just do it!

 Did you know that the UK Gambling Commission has banned credit card usage at online gambling platforms?
-The ban started on 14 April 2020.
+The ban started on the 14th of April 2022.
 As a result, British residents are only allowed to use debit cards to top-up their betting accounts.